D4KU/smorgasbord/README.md

 # Installation

-After downloading or cloning this repository, open Blender and navigate to `Edit > Preferences > File Paths` to set the *Scripts* data path to the downloaded *BlenderScripts* directory.
-If you already have a *Scripts* path set, copy the downloaded content under *startup* into your *startup* directory and the content under *modules* into your *modules* directory.
-Restart Blender.
+In Blender, navigate to `Edit > Preferences > Add-ons` and hit the *Install* button.
+If you downloaded this repository as a zip file, select that.
+If you cloned it, select the __init__.py file in the Add-ons' root directory.
+After you hit *Install Add-on*, make sure to tick the Add-on in the list and save your preferences.
 Enjoy!

 # Content